ampproject/amphtml/extensions/amp-geo/amp-geo.md

 ##### Example: Changing background based on country location

-In the following example, we add `<amp-geo>` to determine the user's location so that we can apply the appropriate background for their location.
+In the following example, we add `<amp-geo>` to determine the user's location so that we can display the appropriate flag.

 ```html
 <amp-geo layout="nodisplay"></amp-geo>
 ```

 If the user is in Canada, the `amp-geo` component applies the `amp-iso-country-ca` CSS class  to the `body` tag.
-We can then use CSS to apply the correct background for Canada:
+We can then use CSS to apply the correct background image for Canada:

 ```css
 /* defaults */